 While cyberattacks come in many forms, the pharmaceutical industry is most threatened by data theft and ransomware.
+Highlighting the importance of Pharmaceutical Industry Cyber Security.
 According to IBM’s 2020 Cost of Data Breach Report, the pharmaceutical industry experiences the fourth-highest average total cost of a data breach.
 In some cases, data breaches allow malicious actors to harvest credentials to gain further unauthorized access to corporate networks.
 However, data theft is often enough in itself when the “right” data is stolen.
 And the pharma industry most definitely provides the “right” data.
 Pharmaceutical entities often obtain patient information, which is extremely valuable.
 It is, therefore, no surprise that 80% of data breaches compromise customer personally identifiable information (PII).

-More concerning, however, is the industry’s access to medical information, which is even more sought-after.
+More concerning, however, is the industry’s access to medical information, which is even more sought-after, emphasizing the necessity of robust Pharmaceutical Industry Cyber Security.
 Also of value to malicious actors is the industry’s intellectual property.
 More than 30% of data breaches involve intellectual property theft, according to IBM.
 And the industry’s key role in the COVID pandemic means many pharma companies’ intellectual property might include vaccine information and distribution methods, which are valuable material to state adversaries.
 When victim to data theft, the entity faces many consequences, both direct and indirect.
 Some are the financial costs that are associate with a data breach are lawsuits and fines.
 However, the loss of business (as a result of diminished trust) accounts for the greatest expense at almost 40% of the entire cost, according to IBM.

 Ransomware is a more harmful type of cyberattack, especially when targeting the pharmaceutical industry.
 Research by Black Kite found that 10% of pharmaceutical companies are highly susceptible to ransomware, with medium-sized companies as the most prone to such attacks.
 As part of critical infrastructure, pharmaceutical entities cannot afford any downtime… And the longer the disruptions to operations, the direr the consequences.

-In 2017, Merck & Co fell victim to a ransomware attack that resulted in $1 billion worth of damages stemming from downtime and lost sales.
+In 2017, Merck & Co fell victim to a ransomware attack that resulted in $1 billion worth of damages stemming from downtime and lost sales, underscoring the critical importance of Pharmaceutical Industry Cyber Security.
 With a low tolerance for downtime, a pharma enterprise will be more inclined to pay the ransom to ensure their operations are up and running as quickly as possible.
 With this in mind, targeting the industry during the pandemic will likely bring perpetrators great success.
 This is especially if a vaccine manufacturer’s cold chain (the organizations involved in providing the sub-zero conditions for COVID-19 vaccines) is hit and vaccine distribution is interrupted.
 Such a scenario became a reality when AmeriCold, a specialized cold storage provider, was hit with a cyber-attack.
 Luckily, the attack occurred when vaccines were only in the late stages of development, but it demonstrates just how vulnerable the industry is.

-While there is no vaccine to stop cyberattacks, there is a way to significantly reduce the risk of hardware-based attacks.
+While there is no vaccine to stop cyberattacks, there is a way to significantly reduce the risk of hardware attacks with effective Pharmaceutical Industry Cyber Security.
 Hardware security, is an aspect of security that remains sorely neglected.
 But, with Sepio’s Hardware Access Control (HAC-1) solution, enterprises have a one-stop-shop for all of their hardware security needs.
 HAC-1 enables Physical Layer visibility, providing a panacea to the gap in device visibility by detecting all IT, OT and IoT devices operating across the network and peripheral infrastructure.
 All devices are visible to HAC-1, and validating a device’s Physical Layer information, reveals it true identity.